pnkraemer/probdiffeq/docs/examples/smoothing.md

 # Smooooooothing

-There are many ways to skin the cat, and there are even more options to use smoothing for probabilistic IVP solvering.
+There are many ways to skin the cat, and there are even more options to use smoothing for probabilistic IVP solving.
 Here is how.